 Pog (Passionfruit Orange Guava)

-- ½ cup passion fruit scooped from shells cup
+- ½ cup passion fruit scooped from shells scooped from shells

 Sweet Roselle